morrislab/qapa/README.md

 `genome.fa` must be uncompressed.
 Sequences will be saved in `output_sequences.fa`.

+Since the initial publication, Salmon added a 'selective alignment' procedure ([Srivastava, Malik et al., Genome Biology, 2020](https://doi.org/10.1186/s13059-020-02151-8)).
+The 'full' selective alignment jointly aligns the reads to the input transcriptome and the genome, discarding alignments that map better to the genome than the transcriptome.
+To generate a fasta file compatible with Salmon's selective alignment procedure (a 'decoy-aware transcriptome'), run `qapa fasta` with the `--decoys` flag:

+    qapa fasta -f genome.fa --decoys output_utrs.bed output_sequences.fa

+This will save the transcript sequences appended with the genome sequence from `genome.fa` to `output_sequences.fa`.
+This also generates a file named `decoys.txt`, which contains the sequence identifiers from the genome sequence to differentiate target transcripts from decoy sequences.
+The name of the text file can be controlled using the optional `-d` or `--decoys-output-file` argument.

 ## 3) Quantify 3′ UTR isoform usage (`quant`)

 Expression quantification of 3′ UTR isoforms must be carried out first using the